 With a lump sum sale option, you can sell a specific dollar amount of your structured settlement in exchange for a specific lump sum of cash.
 This amount will be deducted from future payout amounts.
 How it’s deducted is customizable and is something you can determine with the company that purchases your annuity.

 For example, you might need $85,500 to move your parents into a nursing home.
 If the factoring company you work with uses a discount rate of 10 percent, you will need to sell $95,000 of your annuity.
 This $95,000 can be deducted equally from each disbursement, increased or decreased over time, or deducted in a variety of other ways.

 One of the biggest advantages of selling some of your payments is the ability to sell more later, if need be.

 As long as you have money in your annuity contract, you can make as many transactions as you need to.
 There is no limit to the number of times you can sell money from an annuity.

 As an annuity owner, you have two ways to access immediate cash — withdraw funds from your annuity account or sell the right to future payments.
-Both will give you the cash you need, but withdrawing is accompanied by several negative consequences that selling can avoid, such as tax implications and surrender charges:

 Withdrawing funds from the insurance company that issued your annuity can come with expensive fees, which is why many choose to sell the right to their future payments instead.
-There are only a few negatives associated with selling future payments:

 In many cases, the discount rate associated with selling part of your annuity is less than the fees and taxes you’d owe if you withdrew from your annuity account.
 For this reason, selling part of an annuity is a popular option.
 If you’d like more specific information on how much these costs may be in your specific situation, call us to talk with a financial expert.